rydmike/flex_color_scheme/README.md

 a few details.

-**FlexColorScheme** ensures that all Flutter SDK widgets gets themed completely by its color schemes and custom colors you provide.
-It also applies all the `ColorScheme` based colors to all direct color properties in `ThemeData`, as long as they still exist.
+**FlexColorScheme** ensures that all Flutter SDK widgets gets themed completely by its schemes and custom colors you provide.
+It applies its `ColorScheme` colors to relevant color properties in `ThemeData`, as long as they still exist.
 This ensures that all the direct colors properties in `ThemeData` match your `ColorScheme`.

-You can also opt-in on using opinionated component sub-themes.
+You can opt-in on using opinionated component sub-themes.
-By opting in, you can for example adjust the border radius on all UI widgets with a single property value.
+By doing so you can for example adjust the border radius on all UI widgets with a single property value.
 Flutter's Material UI widgets still default to being based on the Material 2 design, and thus use 4 dp corner radius on most widgets.